 New Student Orientation begins with residence hall move-in on Friday, August 21, 2020 and continues until the first day of classes on Wednesday, August 26, 2020.
 Parents and families are encouraged to attend activities on August 21-23, 2020.
 No prior registration is required and there is no cost to attend.

 Depending on their courses of study, some students may need to take placement exams to ensure they are placed in the appropriate course level for a variety of subjects.
 All first-year students should take the digital literacy placement exam.

 All online assessments are available at tlearn.trinity.edu.

-Language placement exams: These exams will take place on campus during New Student Orientation on Aug.
-18. Students wanting to satisfy the Trinity language requirement by means of exam should take the placement exam.
-Exams are available in Ancient Greek, Chinese, French, German, Latin, Spanish, and Russian.
+Language placement exams: These exams will be administered online on July 10 at 2 p.m.
+CST with an in-person option on campus during New Student Orientation on August 22.
+Students wanting to satisfy the Trinity language requirement by means of exam should take the placement exam.
+Exams are available in Ancient Greek, Chinese, French, German, Italian, Japanese, Latin, Russian, and Spanish.